hnmr293/nfpn/README.md

 Seed: 1
 ```

-Three figures below show the VRAM usage during U-net loading, the VRAM usage during sampling generation, and the sampling time per step respectively.
+Three figures below show the VRAM usage during U-net loading, the VRAM usage during sampling, and the replative sampling time per step respectively.

-The first figure shows the result of the original model with the weights of `FP16`.
-The second figure shows the result with only the attention's `Linear` replaced with HF format.
-The third figure shows the result with all `Linear` layers replaced with HF format.
-And the fourth figure shows the result with all `Linear` and `Conv2d` layers replaced with HF format.
+In each figure, the first bars show the results of the original `FP16` model.
+The second bars show the results with only the attention's `Linear` replaced with HF format.
+The third bars show the results with all `Linear` layers replaced with HF format.
+And the fourth bars show the results with all `Linear` and `Conv2d` layers replaced with HF format.

 ![VRAM usage on U-net loading (MiB)](./images/load_vram.png)
 ![VRAM usage on sampling (MiB)](./images/sampling_vram.png)
 ![Sampling time](./images/sampling_time.png)

-The first figure shows the VRAM usage on model loading.
-The HF format reduces VRAM usage by up to 43%.
-The second figure shows the VRAM usage during inference, which has been reduced by up to 27%.
-The third figure shows the relative comparison of generation times.
-Compared to FP16, the generation time is 4-11% longer than for FP16.
+The first figure shows that HF format can reduce VRAM usage by up to 43%.
+The second figure shows that the VRAM usage during inference can be reduced by up to 27%.
+The third figure shows that, compared to FP16, the generation time is 4-11% longer than FP16.
 Of course, HF format will be much faster then FP16 when your model overflows from VRAM.
 For implementation reasons, `HF8` and `HF8x` are faster than `HF12` and `HF10`.

 ## Examples of generated images